junchen-deng/bioinformatics_workshop_2023/Workshop1.md

 &nbsp;

 ### 1.4.
 The HOMEWORK :)
-   * Read Chapter 1 and Chapter 4 in the book - recap what we have covered today!
+   * Read Chapter 1 and Chapter 4 in the "Practical Computing for Biologists" book - recap in a more systematic manner the points that we have covered here!
+   * Ensure that you have access to Linux - through one of several means that depend on your computer, as recommended in the book.
+   * If you haven't, you may want to set up an account on one of the INoŚ clusters - *bug* or *azor*
    * Practice!
 Follow the exercises in the book, make sure you are comfortable with all material covered.
-   * Make sure that you have accounts on one of the INoŚ clusters!
-I recommend *azor*.
-   * Send me a brief summary/example of the type of computational biology tasks that would be useful to you!
+   * Send us a brief summary/example of the type of computational biology tasks that would be useful to you!
    * Read Chapter 5 in the book.
 During the next session, we will mostly be covering its contents.